BrockDSL/Canada-Topographic-Maps/README.md

  9. Find the folder with "03" and click it.

  10. Rest the cursor over each file to see the filename at the bottom of the window and make an appropriate selection.
-For example, a filename ending with "prtrdy" will download a print ready PDF.
+For example, a filename ending with "prtpdf" will download a print ready PDF.
 If you can't see the file names, click each one to download and see the files.
 Look in your DOWNLOADS directory for the files.

  > HINT: the second file in the listing for 30M03 is the print-ready PDF.